AqwamCreates/DataPredict-Agent/docs/Tutorials/SettingUpTheLargeLanguageModelOnSelfHostedServer.md

 In order to run models inside the LLamaFile, you are required to download the model in .gguf extension format.

 You can have a look at a list of model [here](https://huggingface.co/models?sort=trending&search=gguf).
-Note taht I have added gguf as one of the key word to the search bar.
+Note that I have added gguf as one of the key word to the search bar.

 Make sure your model can run on your computer, otherwise it can slow your computer down.
 Generally:

 * The higher the number next to the letter "B", the more computational power it needs.
+The letter "B" represents the number of parameters in that model.

 * The higher the number next to the letter "Q", the more computational power it needs.
+The letter "Q" represents the number of bits that was used to store values in that model.

 My recommendation is to use models that are around 2B-8B and Q3-Q5.